Itzel Valdez, Class of 2019

-Angel Prieto recently graduated as his school's salutatorian.
-Below is the speech he gave during graduation:
+Itzel recently graduated as her school's valedictorian.
+Below is the speech she gave during graduation:

 Alumni Success Stories